Sign Up Free

 Wall 3: The Retention Cliff

-Here's the barrier almost nobody in the industry talks about: most people who try crypto don't stick around.
+Here is the barrier almost nobody in the industry talks about: most people who try crypto don't stick around.

 The "next billion users" conversation is almost always framed as an acquisition problem.
 How do we get more people to sign up, create wallets, buy their first token?
 But acquisition without retention is a leaking bucket.
 If the crypto industry onboards ten million new users next quarter but eight million of them leave within three months, the net gain is two million.
+That math doesn't get you to a billion.

 The reasons for churn overlap with the other walls on this list.
 Confusing UX drives people away.
 So does a bad first experience: buying a token that immediately drops 40%, getting hit with an unexpected gas fee, or simply not knowing what to do next after the initial purchase.